SEI-SEA-1-25/code-challenges/README.md

 ## BONUS
 Think your python chops are strong?
+But what about your JavaScript!?

 Re-implement your python algorithms in JavaScript!